EstherPlomp/TNW-PhD-Newsletters/README.md

 # TNW-PhD-Newsletters
-Overview of the newsletters sent to the PhD students of TNW.
+Overview of the newsletters sent to the PhD students of TNW by the [Data Steward](https://intranet.tudelft.nl/-/data-stewardship-at-applied-sciences).
 Below follow resources that have previously been sent out sorted on their main topic.

 # Data